-Index Data in the CAS can only be retrieved using Indexes.
-Indexes are analogous to generated Java classes, where each type in the CAS is represented as a Java class with the same name, each feature is represented with a getter and setter method, and each instance of a type is represented as a Java object of the corresponding Java class.
+A Java object interface to the contents of the CAS.
+This interface uses additional generated Java classes, where each type in the CAS is represented as a Java class with the same name, each feature is represented with a getter and setter method, and each instance of a type is represented as a Java object of the corresponding Java class.